Geometry, Energy and Sensitivity in Stochastic Proton Dynamics: Pathwise Sensitivities and Observable Gradients

 \section{Pathwise Sensitivities and Observable Gradients}

-Building on \autoref{sec:dose-sensitivity}, we now turn to derivatives of path-dependent observables with respect to the parameters $\alpha,p,\kappa$ that govern the energy dynamics in \autoref{eq:LogSDE}.
-Such derivatives are known as \emph{pathwise} or \emph{forward} sensitivities.
-They are obtained by differentiating the stochastic system with respect to the parameters, leading to an augmented system of SDEs in which the sensitivities evolve alongside the original state variables.
+Building on \autoref{sec:dose-sensitivity}, we now turn to derivatives of path-dependent observables with respect to the parameters $\alpha$, $p$ and $\kappa$ governing the energy dynamics in \eqref{eq:LogSDE}.
+Such derivatives are referred to as \emph{pathwise} or \emph{forward} sensitivities.
+They are obtained by differentiating the stochastic system with respect to the parameter, leading to an augmented system in which the sensitivities evolve alongside the original state variables and are driven by the same Brownian path.

-In what follows we derive the sensitivity equations for the energy, discuss their discretisation, and illustrate their behaviour under parameter variation.
+In the stochastic straggling regime, the sensitivity process is used to evaluate gradients of the regularised observable $\widetilde D(x;\theta)$ introduced in \autoref{sec:dose-sensitivity}.
+More generally, the same sensitivity variables also provide gradients for other regularised energy-based quantities of interest.
+For example, one may consider the regularised survival fraction